antongolub/misc/packages/esbuild/plugin-transform-hook/README.md

 * Custom patches: [esbuild#3360](https://github.com/evanw/esbuild/issues/3360)
 * Dynamic banners: [esbuild#3291](https://github.com/evanw/esbuild/issues/3291)

-I think these features will be provided sooner or later, but for now we need a workaround to apply custom transforms.
+These features will be provided sooner or later, but for now we need a workaround to apply custom transforms.

 ## Usage
 ```ts